ABOUT THE WALLIS

 Sing For Hope: Monica Yunus & Camille Zamora

 The Lewis Prize for Music: Daniel R. Lewis

-Set realistic objectives for the program; how will you engage the community and create a comfortable space in which to listen, communicate, and learn about classical music?
+- Present the relevance and desired impact of the proposed project.
+What are some realistic objectives?
+How will you engage the community, creating a comfortable space in which to listen, communicate, and learn about classical music?
+How or what will they learn about classical music?